 According to the Metal Powder Industries Federation (MPIF) Standard 35, sinter hardening is quench hardening during the cooling cycle of the sintering furnace.
 Accelerated cooling is applied to the part to achieve a microstructure optimized for strength and improved tolerance capabilities.
-While conventional sintering requires regulation of time, temperature, and atmosphere within the sintering furnace, sinter hardening further requires careful regulation of the cooling curve to yield the des
+While conventional sintering requires regulation of time, temperature, and atmosphere within the sintering furnace, sinter hardening further requires careful regulation of the cooling curve to yield the

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Start your own conversation by commenting on any article or blog

 Download high-quality content including the highly anticipated Salary & Career Report